Paulkelvin/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task13: a script that prints a number with two decimal places, followed by a new line
 Task14: a script that converts a number from base 10 to base 16
 Task15: a script that encodes and decodes text using the rot13 encryption.
 Assume ASCII
+Task16: a script that prints every other line from the input, starting with the first line